databhav/berlin-rental-prices/README.md

     ```

 ## Project Structure
-- 'osint.ipynb': The jupyter notebook containing analysis and model work
+- `osint.ipynb`: The jupyter notebook containing analysis and model work
 - `main.py`: The main script for the Streamlit app.
 - `requirements.txt`: The file containing all the dependencies needed for the project.
 - `data/`: Directory containing the dataset for rental prices.